GraysonNocera/responsible-drinking-aid-app/README.md

 [Maybe include some documentation here about how to use Android Studio?
 Expo Go does not support bluetooth] First, `npm install`
 `npx expo start`
+[Maybe include some documentation here about how to use Android Studio?
+Expo Go does not support bluetooth]